 Thankfully I was admitted to a single room where my treatment began.

 I clearly remember when the nurse entered the room with an insulin pen in her hand.
 It wasn’t until this very moment that I realised that I had to do exactly what I’d seen my father do a million times before.
 The smell of insulin was overwhelming – and I had to inject myself with the needle.
-The thoughts flew through my head: “I have diabetes!
+The thoughts flew through my head: “I have type 1 diabetes!
 This is real!
 No way back!”
 It felt like an insane moment.

 At the same time, my staff had begun to show up for their shifts at the festival.
 My partner at the time and I were constantly communicating since we had to make everything happen with me from my hospital bed.
 Not an easy assignment.

-“Once You Become Blind … “
+“Once you Become Blind … “

 Something happened three days after the diabetes diagnosis that I’ll never forget.
 I was about to be introduced to a blood glucose monitor that was meant to give me an idea of my blood glucose level.
 A very central part of life with diabetes.
 A daily routine today.